 At the end of VI, all girls sit the Edexcel IGCSE examination, consisting of two calculator papers.
 The IGCSE provides a strong preparation for further studies in mathematics, opening up experience of topics such as calculus, functions and set theory.
 Roughly half of the year group will also sit the OCR Free Standing Mathematics Qualification, commonly referred to as Additional Mathematics.
 This course is seen as a useful preparation for A level study, but is not a pre-requisite.

 After IGCSE, most girls choose to take A level Mathematics; we follow the Edexcel specification.
-The course comprises study of pure mathematics, statistics and mechanics, all studied throughout the VII and VIII.
-Those students pursuing A level Further Mathematics complete A level Mathematics in the VII and then go on to study more pure and applied content for further mathematics in the VIII.
-We will be following the MEI specification for Further Mathematics, which allows a degree of flexibility in the applied mathematics studied.
+The course comprises study of pure mathematics, statistics and mechanics, all studied throughout VII and VIII.
+Those students pursuing A level Further Mathematics complete A level Mathematics in VII and then go on to study more pure and applied content for further mathematics in VIII.
+We follow the MEI specification for Further Mathematics, which allows a degree of flexibility in the applied mathematics studied.
 Girls can choose to ‘major’ in either statistics or mechanics and follow a minor course in the other aspect of applied mathematics.